purduesigbots/ARMS/README.md

 #### Movement Flags:
 By default, movement in ARMS is relative to where the robots position was last reset, performed using the PID controller, and blocks the calling function until the movement is finished.
 These behaviors can be changed by passing various flags to the movement functions:
 * ASYNC - Runs the movement without blocking the calling code.
 This is useful if you want the robot to move while performing another non-movement action, such as raising a lift or closing a claw.
-Calling `chassis::waitUntilFinished()` after an asynchronous movement will block until the movement is finished.
+Calling `chassis::waitUntilFinished()` after an asynchronous movement will then block until the movement is finished.
 * THRU - Runs the movement without using the PID controller.
-This
+This is useful if you want the robot to run at full speed for the entire movement.
 * RELATIVE - Performs the movement relative to the current position of the robot, rather than where the origin was last reset.
 * REVERSE - Reverses the heading of the robot when moving.
-This is used to have the robot back up to a point rather than turn and then move to it.
+This is used to have the robot back up to a point rather than turn first, then move to it.

 These flags can  combined with the `|` operation.
 For example:
 ```cpp